AGRH

 Ideal Investor Profile

-The ideal investor for AGGH is one who seeks exposure to the U.S. investment-grade bond market but is particularly concerned about the negative impact of rising interest rates on bond prices.
-This includes conservative investors, retirees, or those nearing retirement who prioritize capital preservation and stable income over aggressive growth, and who understand the nuances of interest rate hedging.
+The ideal investor for AGGH is one who seeks broad exposure to the U.S. investment-grade bond market but is particularly concerned about the impact of rising interest rates on their portfolio's value.
+This could include conservative investors, those nearing retirement, or individuals looking to diversify their fixed-income holdings with an added layer of protection.

 Market Risk